mui/material-ui/docs/data/joy/components/textarea/textarea.md

 ## Introduction

-Textarea allow users to enter text in multiple lines.
-It is built on top of the MUI Base [`TextareaAutoSize`](/base/react-textarea-autosize/)
+Joy UI's textarea component is built on top of the MUI Base [`TextareaAutoSize`](/base/react-textarea-autosize/) component.

 {{"demo": "TextareaUsage.js"}}